S-W-Leong/TouchNoGo-finhack/focus.md

 ## Core Decision

-Build the `AI-assisted analyst workspace for account takeover detection, investigation, and intervention`.
+Build the `ATO detection-to-action orchestration system`.

 Do not build the whole fraud ops platform.
 Do not build a full no-code rules engine first.
 Do not build a generic alert dashboard with AI sprinkled on top.
+Do not stop at detection only.

 The wedge is:

-`detect -> investigate -> recommend -> human decides -> action -> export note -> replay control`
+`detect -> action -> prompt -> resolved`

 The hero case is now: